ridge/tectonic-redocly/Managing Ridge Kubernetes Service -RKS-/rks-ridge-kubernetes-service-overview.md

 # Creating a Cluster
 When creating a cluster with the API, in addition to the basic details, you may specify a set of constraints that the Ridge Allocation Engine will use in order to choose the best-suited data center, before it provisions and creates the cluster.

 ## Geographic Location
 The Ridge Cloud is a collection of Data Centers that are located all over the world.
 You may list desired or undesired locations (such as countries, states, cities, or particular facilities).
 For example, you may want a cluster in any Data Center in San Jose, CA; or you may want to explicitly require the cluster to be created in a specific Data Center.

 ## Node Pools
 Ridge Kubernetes worker nodes are grouped in node pools.
 You can add, remove or update a node pool.
 A node pool definition includes:
 - The number of desired nodes
-- CPU, memory and ephemeral storage size.
+- CPU, memory and instance storage size.
 Alternatively, you can use a Node Preset (similar to instance types that are often used in public clouds) - see [Node Presets](ref:node-presets).
 - Whether or not the nodes need to be bare metal
 - Kubernetes labels
 - Kubernetes taints

 ## Conformity Requirements
 The definition of each Ridge Data Centers includes details of conformity compliance, such as SOC2, ISO or HIPAA.
 When Creating a Cluster you can indicate a required compliance conformity.
 ## Cluster Provisioning
 The Ridge Allocation Engine chooses the best suited Data Center and creates the cluster by provisioning the machines, installing, and configuring them.
 The choice that it makes is based on cost and the constraints that were specified.

 # Cluster Monitoring and Auto-healing
 Once the cluster is up, Ridge will monitor it 24/7 to make sure it is fully operational.
 In case of any malfunction or failure, the system will activate the cluster’s auto-healing mechanism and try to reach a stable state again by ensuring the control plane (master nodes) and worker nodes are all running and healthy.
 In case the system identifies an unhealthy node by monitoring the state in the cluster, the system will create another node instead, provision, and configure the node so that eventually it will join the cluster and Kubernetes will become stable again.
 [block:callout]
 {
   "type": "info",